 Photoluminescence spectroscopy

-Photoluminescence (PL) spectroscopy is a group optical methods enabling measurements of the optical emission spectra from nanoscale objects.
+Photoluminescence (PL) spectroscopy is a group optical methods for measuring optical emission spectra from nanoscale objects.
 PL spectra can provide information about optical emission, quantum states, intrinsic strain, and other characteristics of materials and nanostructures.

 Photoluminescence spectroscopy